 - 1. Be familiar with the data in Celestial Profile 10 (and the other Celestial Profiles). - 2.
 When was Neptune discovered and by whom?
-(A triumph of Newton's laws and the Law of Gravity) - 3.
+(A triumph of Newton's laws and the Law of Gravity) (pages 547-548) - 3.
 We know very little about Neptune even with the Voyager flyby.
 It shows a lot more atmospheric features than does Uranus. - 4.
 What do we know about the internal structure of Neptune? - 5.Do the rings of Neptune also have shepherding satellites? - 6.
 What are some of the unusual features of Triton? - 7.
-How is its orbital plane tilted with respect to the ecliptic?
-What causes the plumes and geysers?
+How is the orbital plane of Triton and Nereid tilted with respect to the ecliptic?
+What causes the nitrogen plumes and geysers? - 8.
+How and when were the nitrogen geysers discovered?